(2-minute read)

 Jasher 19:24a

-At that time the wife of Lot bore him a daughter, and he called her name Paltith, saying, “Because God had delivered him and his whole household from the kings of Elam.”
+Around that time, Lot’s wife gave birth to a daughter.
+He named her Paltith, saying, “Because God delivered him and his whole household from the kings of Elam.”